-Belgium debates euthanasia for minorsFebruary 20th, 2013 in Health /
+Belgium debates euthanasia for minorsFebruary 20, 2013 in Medicine & Health / Health

 Belgian legislators opened a debate Wednesday on whether to amend a decade-old law on euthanasia to cover minors, being told by experts that it was already taking place in practice without any set guidelines.